Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Why?

-• Serious threats to public security and order from high levels of irregular migration and migrant smuggling.
+• Serious threats to public security and order due to high levels of irregular migration and migrant smuggling.

 • Strain on the asylum reception system.